 Director of the Centre for UK Prosperity

 Matthew J. Goodwin is Director of the Legatum Institute’s Centre for UK Prosperity.
-He is also Professor of Political Science at the University of Kent and Associate Fellow at the Royal Institute of International Affairs, Chatham House.
+He is also Professor of Political Science at the University of Kent, Associate Fellow at the Royal Institute of International Affairs, Chatham House, and was formerly a Senior Fellow at the think tank UK in a Changing Europe.
 Matthew is the author of six books, including Revolt on the Right (political book of the year 2015); Brexit: Why Britain Voted to Leave the European Union (Cambridge University Press); and National Populism (a Sunday Times bestseller).
 Matthew has conducted research for nearly two decades on voting, elections, public attitudes, British politics, and low-income communities.
 He has also engaged with more than 300 non-academic organisations on issues relating to geo-political volatility, from the European Parliament and UK Prime Minister’s Office to the U.S. State Department and World Bank.
 In November 2020, Matthew was appointed as a permanent advisor to the Education Select Committee.
 He has previously served as an academic advisor to the UK Government on tackling anti-Muslim hatred from 2013-15, and in 2012-13 was seconded to the Department for Communities and Local Government to advise on integration, social cohesion, and anti-extremism measures.